What Are Common AIDS Complications?

 AIDS Dementia Complex develops when brain cells die.
 Infection with HIV-1 can induce dementia despite the successful administration of life-prolonging highly active antiretroviral therapy.

 The virus enters the CNS early in the course of the disease and causes both direct and indirect CNS effects.
-Dementia effects are not usually seen until the HIV virus becomes AIDS.
+Dementia affects are not usually seen until the HIV virus becomes AIDS.

 Neurological impairment affects 60% of HIV/Aids patients.
 Although the virus enters the neurological system early on in the infection, it can lay dormant for decades.